metal3-io/cluster-api-provider-metal3/docs/dev-setup.md

 ### Add CRDs and CRs from baremetal-operator

-The actuator also uses the `BareMetalHost` custom resource that’s defined by the `baremetal-operator`.
+The provider also uses the `BareMetalHost` custom resource that’s defined by the `baremetal-operator`.
 The following command deploys the CRD and creates dummy BareMetalHosts.